christopher-pulliam/christopher-pulliam.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-*WEBSITE UNDER CONSTRUCTION*

-I am a PhD Candidate at the Columbia University School of Social Work.
-My research focuses on intergenerational mobility, poverty, and the social safety net.
-I am especially interested in how income-support policies affect the transmission of health and economic status across generations.
-Before Columbia, I was a research analyst at the Brookings Institution, where I focused on inequality, social mobility, and the American middle class.
-I hold an MPA from the Maxwell School of Syracuse University.
+I am a PhD Candidate, with concentrations in social policy and economics, at the Columbia University School of Social Work.
+My research focuses on intergenerational mobility, poverty, and the social safety net in the United States.
+My current projects investigate how income-support programs affect the economic well-being and health of American children and families.
+Before Columbia, I was a research analyst at the Brookings Institution.

 I will join the Stone Center on Socio-Economic Inequality at the CUNY Graduate Center as a Postdoctoral Scholar in Fall 2026.